George Cole (actor): Career

 Aged 15, Cole was cast in the film Cottage to Let (1941) opposite Scottish actor Alastair Sim.
 Sim liked Cole, and agreed with his family to take in Cole and his mother to their home.
 Acting as his mentor, Sim helped Cole lose his Cockney accent; Cole stayed with the Sim family until he was 27.
 He later attributed his career success to Sim, with whom he appeared in a total of 11 films, ending with a filmed version for television of The Anatomist (1956), from the play by James Bridie.

 Cole also acted opposite Laurence Olivier in The Demi-Paradise (1943) and Olivier's film version of Henry V (1944), of which he was the last surviving cast member.
-His career was interrupted by his national service in the Royal Air Force from 1944 to 1947, where he was temporarily a radio operator.
+Cole's career was interrupted by his national service in the Royal Air Force from 1944 to 1947, where he was temporarily a radio operator.

 Returning to his acting career, he became familiar to audiences in British comedy films in the 1950s.
 Cole appeared with Alastair Sim in Scrooge (as the young Scrooge) in 1951, including a scene with fellow actor Patrick Macnee who played the young Jacob Marley.
-His best known film role was as "Flash Harry" in the St Trinian's films (two of which also star Sim), and in the comedy Too Many Crooks (1959).
-He also starred in the film Take Me High (1973) alongside Cliff Richard and Deborah Watling.
-Cole was also known for his lead role in the radio comedy A Life of Bliss (1953–69), in which he played an amiable but bumbling bachelor, David Alexander Bliss, (initially played by David Tomlinson); it lasted for six series and 118 episodes.
+His best known film role was as "Flash Harry" in the St Trinian's films, and in the comedy Too Many Crooks (1959).
+He starred in the film Take Me High (1973) alongside Cliff Richard and Deborah Watling.

+Cole was known for his lead role in the radio comedy A Life of Bliss (1953–69), in which he played an amiable but bumbling bachelor, David Alexander Bliss, initially played by David Tomlinson.
+It lasted for six series and 118 episodes.
 It became a TV series in 1960, running for two series, but no recordings of the TV episodes are known to survive.